-RPZ record sets are any types of DNS record except DNAME or DNSSEC that encode actions or responses to individual queries.
-Any of the policies can be used with any of the triggers.
-For example, while the TCP-only policy is commonly used with client-IP triggers, it cn be used with any type of trigger to force the use of TCP for responses with owner names in a zone.
+RPZ record sets are sets of any types of DNS record except DNAME or DNSSEC that encode actions or responses to queries.

-- PASSTHRU The whitelist policy is specified by a CNAME whose target is rpz-passthru.
-It causes the response to not be rewritten and is most often used to "poke holes" in policies for CIDR blocks. - DROP The blacklist policy is specified by a CNAME whose target is rpz-drop.
-It causes the response to be discarded.
-Nothing is sent to the DNS client. - TCP-Only The "slip" policy is specified by a CNAME whose target is rpz-tcp-only.
-It changes UDP responses to short, truncated DNS responses that require the DNS client to try again with TCP.
-It is used to mitigate distributed DNS reflection attacks. - NXDOMAIN The domain undefined response is encoded by a CNAME whose target is the root domain (.) - NODATA The empty set of resource records is specified by CNAME whose target is the wildcard toplevel domain (.).
-It rewrites the response to NODATA or ANCOUNT=1. - Local Data A set of ordinary DNS records can be used to answer queries.
+- The NXDOMAIN response is encoded by a CNAME whose target is the root domain (.) - A CNAME whose target is the wildcard top-level domain (.) specifies the NODATA action, which rewrites the response to NODATA or ANCOUNT=1. - The Local Data action is represented by a set ordinary DNS records that are used to answer queries.
 Queries for record types not the set are answered with NODATA.
 A special form of local data is a CNAME whose target is a wildcard such as .example.com.
 It is used as if were an ordinary CNAME after the astrisk () has been replaced with the query name.
-The purpose for this special form is query logging in the walled garden's authority DNS server.
+The purpose for this special form is query logging in the walled garden's authority DNS server. - The PASSTHRU policy is specified by a CNAME whose target is rpz-passthru.
+It causes the response to not be rewritten and is most often used to "poke holes" in policies for CIDR blocks.
+(A CNAME whose target is the variable part of its owner name is an obsolete specification of the PASSTHRU policy.)

-All of the actions specified in all of the individual records in a policy zone can be overridden with a policy clause in the response-policy option.
-An organization using a policy zone provided by another organization might use this mechanism to redirect domains to its own walled garden.
+The actions specified in an RPZ can be overridden with a policy clause in the response-policy option.
+An organization using an RPZ provided by another organization might use this mechanism to redirect domains to its own walled garden.

-GIVEN The placeholder policy says "do not override but perform the action specified in the zone."

-DISABLED The testing override policy causes policy zone records to do nothing but log what they would have done if the policy zone were not disabled.
-The response to the DNS query will be written (or not) according to any triggered policy records that are not disabled.
-Disabled policy zones should appear first, because they will often not be logged if a higher precedence trigger is found first.
+- GIVEN says "do not override but perform the action specified in the zone." - DISABLED causes policy records to do nothing but log what they might have done.
+The response to the DNS query will be written according to any triggered policy records that are not disabled.
+Disabled policy zones should appear first, because they will often not be logged if a higher precedence trigger is found first. - PASSTHRU causes all policy records to act as if they were CNAME records with targets the variable part of their owner name.
+They protect the response from being changed. - NXDOMAIN causes all RPZ records to specify NXDOMAIN policies. - NODATA overrides with the NODATA policy - CNAME domain causes all RPZ policy records to act as if they were "cname domain" records.

-PASSTHRU, DROP, TCP-Only, NXDOMAIN, NODATA override with the corresponding per-record policy.

-CNAME domain causes all RPZ policy records to act as if they were "cname domain" records.

-By default, the actions encoded in a response policy zone are applied only to queries that ask for recursion (RD=1).
-That default can be changed for a single policy zone or all response policy zones in a view with a recursive-only no clause.
+By default, the actions encoded in an RPZ are applied only to queries that ask for recursion (RD=1).
+That default can be changed for a single RPZ or all RPZs in a view with a recursive-only no clause.
 This feature is useful for serving the same zone files both inside and outside an RFC 1918 cloud and using RPZ to delete answers that would otherwise contain RFC 1918 values on the externally visible name server or view.

 Also by default, RPZ actions are applied only to DNS requests that either do not request DNSSEC metadata (DO=0) or when no DNSSEC records are available for request name in the original zone (not the response policy zone).
-This default can be changed for all response policy zones in a view with a break-dnssec yes clause.
+This default can be changed for all RPZs in a view with a break-dnssec yes clause.
 In that case, RPZ actions are applied regardless of DNSSEC.
 The name of the clause option reflects the fact that results rewritten by RPZ actions cannot verify.